willmuron/Final-Project-Candida-Auris/README.md

 ## 🧠 Biological Problem
 *Candida auris* is an emerging, multidrug-resistant fungal pathogen responsible for hospital outbreaks and invasive infections.
 The rapid global spread and difficulty in treatment make it a public health concern.
 By studying the evolution of its resistance genes, we aim to better understand its resistance mechanisms and potential transmission pathways.

+"How have antifungal resistance genes in Candida auris evolved, and what mutations are associated with resistance in different clinical isolates?"

 ## 🧪 Hypothesis
 We hypothesize that resistant strains of *C. auris* will:
 - Contain shared mutations in key resistance genes.